Silla: Native ethnic religion/Shamanism/Animism

 The ancient indigenous native religion of Korea presented one of the most important aspects in early Korean society and involved the very lives of its people as well of its culture.
 One of the key features is the belief in the spirits of nature, that inhabit all the things in existence.
 Its presence is seen in Korean culture itself and could be considered inseparable from it, from cultural and national festivals such as Seollal and Chuseok, to many practices within Korean Buddhism that originate from it.

 The ethnic religion of Silla was a key element within the Silla state and constituted the State religion around which many of the national rites, festivals and ceremonies revolved around.
 The ruler of Silla was simultaneously its religious head and one of the most revered figures in the nation, having a near deity/saint like status due to their descendance from the spirits of the skies.
-The title of the second ruler of Silla, Nurye "Yuri" Isageum, called Chachaung was the one of the high shaman of the state for example.
+The title of the second ruler of Silla, Nurye "Yuri" Isageum, called Chachaung was one of the high shamans of the state for example.

 The ruler also performed the national ceremonies to support the nation in upcoming times together with his sister serving as a high ranking shamaness figure only second to the ruler himself.
-Sillas unique exceptionalist nationalism focused on the struggle for survival against the much more powerful neighbours of Goguryeo and Baekje.
+Silla's unique exceptionalist nationalism focused on the struggle for survival against the much more powerful neighbours of Goguryeo and Baekje.

-The Hwarang order had its origin in Silla's native religion as well, where the youth would strive to fight to for their country and monarch.
+The Hwarang order had its origin in Silla's native religion as well, where the youth would strive to fight for their country and monarch.
 They would embark on nationalistic pilgrimages to seek out the spirits, who would grant them powers to vanquish their enemies.
 The Hwarang segi is one of the manuscripts that give insight into their lives and practices.

 Springs and Mountains are some of the sources, where the spirits of life originate from, who sometimes take on the form of animals and girls.

 When Silla adopted Buddhism, the previous ethnic religion was syncretized with the new faith and largely became synonymous to it.
 Buddhist deities are often treated the same way deities from the native religion are.
 Buddhism subsequently also found its way into native folk beliefs.

 Shamanism remained important well into the Goryeo period, with a nativist uprising nominally led by a Buddhist court monk named Myocheong occurring in the 12th century.

 The national festivals of Goryeo, Palgwanhoe and Yeondeunghoe, while they were Buddhist festivals were originally native shamanistic ones.

 During Joseon shamans were still reached out to by the common folk, who for example often went to them to decide the names of their kids.